gnieh/gnieh-pp/README.markdown

  - `nest(indent)(doc)` add `indent` spaces at the beginning of each new line in `doc`,
  - see scaladoc for other constructors...

+Of course one can add his own constructors, which are expressed in terms of other constructors and operators

+### Operators

 There are then 5 primary operators:
  - `doc1 :: doc2` concatenates both documents
  - `doc1 :|: doc2` is equivalent to `doc1 :: line :: doc2`